Anshoo-Rajput/hello-world/README.md

  * Which phone number to dial in case of emergency?
  All these questions were the basis of our Covid-info project and we tried to create a one-stop solution for all questions.

 Another problem faced by people now is crowding of people in front of grocery stores while collecting orders.
 This leads to total disruption of the concept of social distancing.
-So our team thought of designing a website where these small grocery stores can take their stores online.
-People can place online orders from home and come to the shop to directly collect their order.
-Thereby reducing the need to wait in long queues and also enforce social distancing.
+So our team thought of designing a website where these small grocery stores can take their orders online.
+People can place online orders from home and come to the shop to directly collect their orders.
+This will reduce the waiting time in long queues and also enforce social distancing.
 Therefore we have launched Covid-help website.

 # Code style